egnappahz/Asuswrt-shell-monitoring/README.md

 eth1 ==> main LAN plane
 ```
 The "wl" devices might be the band or the "networks" you created in the GUI.
 For me, one network is only 2.4ghz and the other is only 5ghz.

+# get_temperature.sh
+A small script that will get the temperature of the broadcom SoC.
+Some instances report the temp with a 10°C offset.
+I saw the offset change during an asusrouter firmware upgrade, thats the only reason I spotted this.
+So this may need adapting based on firmware.